 Clock Moon Dial History

 The phase of the moon is still popular on modern mechanical clock movements.
-It is interesting to know why and when this started becoming a popular feature to add to grandfather clocks.
+It is interesting to know the clock moon dial history as to why and when the it became such a popular feature to add to grandfather clocks.

-Why it started
+Why it began

 In the late 1600's traveling took awhile and was also hazardous at night when it was dark.
 The people would depend on the light of the moon to see what they are doing when they were out.
-The phase of the moon function was added to the floor clocks for this purpose.
+The phase of the moon function was an addition to the floor clocks for this purpose.
 People could make travel plans with the moon light helping them to see.

 That is the history of the clock moon dial in its simplest form.
-Interesting how people lived and relied so heavily on there clocks back then.
+It is always interesting to see how people live and rely so heavily on their clocks back then.
 In the days of outhouses and traveling with horse and buggy, a clock was an important appliance.